SergioTx/react-redux-ts-login/SOLUTION.md

 The login data does not persist after reloading the page right now.
 If needed, I would have stored it in the local/session storage.

+## Styles

+I have used global styles combined with classes as the project is so small.

 ## Git

 I didn't follow any git flow pattern.
 If I had to work in a bigger project I would have created a feature branch for each of the parts.